ihorbilash/backend-test-task/README.md

 -file: file (required)
 -folderId: ID of the folder to upload the file to (optional)

-GET /api/files/download/:fileName/:folderId
+GET /api/files/download/:fileId/:folderId
-Description: Downloads a file by its name and folder ID.
+Description: Downloads a file by ID and folder ID.
 Requires authentication: Yes

 DELETE /api/files/delete-file/:fileId